 Awaken Dormant Ties to Revive Your Job Search

-My good friend Thom Singer recently recorded a video, Awaken Dormant Ties (the future of business relationships) where he stated that:
+My good friend Thom Singer recorded a video in 2021, Awaken Dormant Ties (the future of business relationships) where he stated:

 There is so much value in reaching out to people with who you used to be connected and rebuilding those relationships.